 What is wrong with the object paradigm ?

-17 Feb 2017Disclaimer: Aside from the catchy title, the main point of this article is to asks questions about the weakness of OOP and how some languages provided some element of improvement, by taking a slightly different point of view.
+17 Feb 2017Disclaimer: Aside from the catchy title, the main point of this article is to ask questions about the weakness of OOP and how some languages provided some element of improvement, by taking a slightly different point of view.

 The object paradigm is fundamentally wrong1

-Where does the object paradigm comes from?
+Where does the object paradigm come from?

 First, let’s recall how, historically, we came to the object paradigm.
 We are in the late 70s.
-The C language is now famous as it completely changed the way to write code compared to assembly, is human readable and have a monstrous expressivity in only few language words and the procedural paradigm2 (the one you use while writing C) is well understood.
+The C language is now famous as it completely changed the way to write code compared to assembly, is human readable and has a monstrous expressivity in only a few language words and the procedural paradigm2 (the one you use while writing C) is well understood.
 But, as applications grow and get an increasing size, developers are facing an increasingly common problem: the code’s complexity is growing exponentially, and code gets harder and harder to write (it still sounds like a today’s problem, right? :-) ).
 The object paradigm was developed, expecting to solve the complexity curse.
 Here came OBJC and C++, both in 1983.

 The hopes of OOP